Things to Do in Cesky Krumlov on a Day Trip From Prague

 If you can only take one single day trip from Prague Cesky Krumlov is the place to go.

-There are a great many things to do in Prague, but there are also a million reasons to take a day trip out of the Czech republic’s capital city.
-And Cesky Krumlov is reason number 1.
+There are a great many things to do in Prague, but there are also a million reasons to take a day trip out of the Czech Republic’s capital city.
+And Cesky Krumlov is reason number one.

 This almost impossibly beautiful little city is located in Southern Bohemia, not far from the Austrian border.
 The city is roughly bisected by the Vltava River, which does a few sharp bends through the old town area.
 Cesky Krumlov’s exquisite castle is strategically placed high above the river, overlooking the picture-perfect historic city center and the hills beyond.

 It’s, quite frankly, as if a fairy tale town jumped out of the illustrations of a book and into reality.

 Over the centuries, the city was owned by one royal or noble family after another, including the long-reigning Přemyslid dynasty.
 The greatest impact was made by the Rosenberg family (in Czech, Rožmberk).
 This family owned the city from the 14th century until just barely into the 17th, expanding the city’s territory and building many a Renaissance structure, as well as renovating the castle.
 The series of families who took over after the departure of the last of the Rosenbergs maintained Český Krumlov’s unique character, fortunately for the townspeople and visitors.
 In 1992, the city was entered into UNESCO’s World Heritage List.

 There is certainly no lack of things to do in Český Krumlov.
 The city makes the best and fullest use of its considerable charms, and though things do tend to shut down in winter, the rest of the year is overflowing with places and events that appeal to a wide range of visitors.
 So if you are visiting the Czech Republic and have time to take only one single day trip from Prague, make sure to visit Cesky Krumlov.